samims/async_pipe/README.md

 A practical demonstration of Python concurrency patterns.

+> **Note:**
+> This project is designed as a **learning and practice tool** to explore Python concurrency concepts, including async/await, multiprocessing, and threading.
+> It's intended for **self-teaching, future reference, and educational purposes**.
+> Feel free to use it as a starting point or reference for your own projects!

 ## Goals

+### ✅ Completed

-- Implement appropriate use of async/await for I/O-bound operations
+- [x] Implement appropriate use of async/await for I/O-bound operations
-- Implement multiprocessing for CPU-intensive tasks
-- Implement and use threading for blocking I/O operations
-- Implement a realistic data processing pipeline

-## TODO

-- [ ] Implement async data fetcher
+### 🛠️ In Progress / TODO

 - [ ] Add multiprocessing for CPU work
 - [ ] Implement threading for file I/O
 - [ ] Create orchestration layer